Roberto-034/The-Tectonic-Memory-of-the-Mantle/README.md

 There are also supplementary figures which include:
 1) Binary classification maps for all depths for each model
 2) Tracked slab paths for all seed ages for each model

+** Figures are collected in MP4 files.
+To view, download file, open, pause, and scroll through time to view desired figure.